jatinnegi/linkedin-connect/readme.md

-## Auto-Connect Linkedin
+### Auto-Connect Linkedin

-A simple chrome extension to connect with people on linkedin.
+A simple chrome extension to auto connect with people on linkedin.

 - [How to run](#how-to-run)
 - [Architecture](#architecture)